On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Problem formulation and main results

-Summing over $i$ using the upper bounds in (\ref{eq:upper_target}) and (\ref{eq:upper_source}), we obtain the first inequality in the theorem.

-The second inequality is shown in the same way by using the fact that the cumulant generating function is upper bounded by $\psi(\lambda)$ in $[0,b_{+}) $. \end{proof} In fact, the bound above is not specific to the ERM algorithm, but applicable to any hypothesis generated by a learning algorithm that has the bounded cumulant generating function.
-From a stability point of view \cite{bousquet_stability_2002}, good algorithms (ERM, for example) should ensure that $I(W;Z_i)$ vanishes as $n\rightarrow\infty$.
-On the other hand, the domain shift is reflected in the KL-divergence $D(\mu||\mu')$, as this term does not vanish when $n$ goes to infinity.
+The proof can be found in Appendix~\ref{apd:main_theorem}.
+Notice that the bound above is not specific to the ERM algorithm but applicable to any hypothesis generated by a learning algorithm that has a bounded cumulant generating function.
+Comparing the derived results with other transfer learning bounds such as Theorem 2 in \cite{blitzer_learning_2008}, and Theorem 3 in \cite{ben-david_theory_2010} that are applied in worst-case scenarios for any hypothesis, our proposed bound suggests that the generalization error inherently depends on the mutual information $I(W;Z_i)$ data distribution, the output hypothesis, and the algorithm itself, which may lead to a tighter characterization as it also takes the algorithm $P_{W|SS'}$ into account.
+From a stability point of view, good algorithms (ERM, for example) should ensure that the mutual information $I(W;Z_i)$ vanishes as $n\rightarrow\infty$, which has similar insights as \cite{bousquet_stability_2002} from the point view that a single instance should not affect the output hypothesis much.
+On the other hand, the domain shift is reflected in the KL-divergence $D(\mu\| \mu')$, as this term does not vanish when $n$ goes to infinity.
+The KL divergence is only dependent on the data distributions and irrelevant to the loss function and hypothesis.
+This is in contrast to other metrics that may depend on the hypothesis space and the prediction functions such as discrepancy distance \cite{mansour2009domain} and $\mathcal{H}\Delta \mathcal{H}$-divergence\cite{ben-david_theory_2010}.